SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 The kitchen continues to be one of the major contributors to greenhouse gases.
 With so many appliances consuming large amounts of energy that costs both you and the environment, experts frequently advise on investing in Energy Star approved devices.
 A government-backed program, Energy Star identifies home electronics and appliances that have superior energy efficiency in order to save money and reduce greenhouse gas emissions.
 By investing in these energy-efficient tools, you’ll find that your utility bills will be lower, saving you money, energy, and the planet.

-Repurpose and upcycle
+Repurpose and reduce waste

 Our final tip can help you to minimise your carbon footprint and save you money.
 So many products today are quickly replaced and thrown out after they’ve served their purpose - plastic products, containers, old kitchen tools - but by repurposing, these products get to live a second life serving a new purpose.
+Or, in some cases, products and foods are thrown out simply because they are not wanted.

-Join our Newsletter to receive our latest news, arrivals and skincare tips straight to your inbox every week.
-All content © BY SARAH LONDON.
+Join our Newsletter to receive our latest news, arrivals and skincare tips.
+All content © By Sarah.
 All rights reserved.

 Previous post